-Online name correction is a dual level process:
+Online name correction is a dual-level process:

 For the employee:

-Login into your UAN member portal by using your UAN number and password
+Login in to your UAN member portal by using your UAN number and password

 You will be directed to your employee user interface.
 Click on the ‘Manage’ tab from the Tab menu and go to ‘Modify Basic Details’.

 You will have to enter your Aadhar number first and then carry on to fill in your correct details as per your Aadhar card.
 Ensure that you make changes as per the details contained in your Aadhar card.
-If your Aadhar card itself contain any incorrect information, it is recommended to get that rectified first.
+If your Aadhar card itself contains any incorrect information, it is recommended to get that rectified first.